EdgeGuardP/EdgeGuardP/README.md

 If you have a question mark in your mind, you can contact me telegram : @edgeguard

-This video is for educational purpose only.
+This tool is for educational purpose only.
 -------------------------------------------------------------------
 This Tool is Designed To Protect Your Files
 Against Reverse-Engineers.